booleworks/logicng-rs/lib/open_wbo_ffi/README.md

 This crate builds the Open-WBO solver from source.
 There is a LogicNG-specific fork of the solver in this [repository](https://github.com/booleworks/logicng-open-wbo) which is used in this build step.
-The code is included with a submodule at `lib/open_wbo/logicng-open-wbo`.
-Make sure to load this submodule first.
+The code is included with a Git submodule at `lib/open_wbo/logicng-open-wbo`.
+When building from source, make sure to load this submodule first via `git submodule update --init`.

 Building is tested on macOS and Linux and should usually just require an installed C++ compiler toolchain an the GMP library which can be installed e.g.